 Students seeking to earn a Certificate in Collaborative Filmmaking must complete all three terms of the program in their entirety.
 Terms must be taken in sequence, but a student may have up to three years to complete all three terms.

-The 2020 spring term (March 23 - May 29) includes the following required courses: Four Week Film School, Film History & Theory, Story Structure & Character Development, Directing, Basic Cinematography, Non-Fiction Storytelling, and Project Development.
+The 2021 spring term (March 22 - May 28) includes the following required courses: Four Week Film School, Film History & Theory, Story Structure & Character Development, 2-Week Film Production Intensive, 2-Week Portfolio Project.
 Participants start with a hands-on Four Week Film School to gain a foundational understanding of visual storytelling, cinematography, directing, editing, and other aesthetic and technical considerations of the process.
 You will learn to speak the language that enables you to communicate with fellow filmmakers, and gain the confidence to express and shape your ideas.
 An exploration of film history and theory follows, giving students a context for understanding the ongoing journey of discovery and risk that has shaped the medium.
 You’ll proceed to explore the dynamics of story structure and character development and how they are realized in the process of screenwriters and directors.
 Students will experience a director’s process in a narrative fiction environment, including the direction of actors and the camera.
-They will gain a strong foundation in cinematography, learning the processes and approaches of successful DP's, and will then examine how to shape a non-fiction story.
-The final week of this term provides a practical knowledge of the film business, from the ins and outs of the industry to effectively managing and marketing one’s self as a freelancer.
-You’ll culminate your first term in a project development workshop that will allow you to incubate and develop the final project that will be realized in the fall term.
+They will gain a strong foundation in cinematography, learning the processes and approaches of successful DP's, and will then execute their first portfolio project to culminate the first term.

 In the final term, you will first present your project to be green-lit by program advisors.
 Participants will either establish themselves as project leaders in the role of writer/director, or as practitioners collaborating on a project in the role of cinematographer, producer, editor, etc...
 After the script is developed in consultation with a mentor, students will work independently and collectively during the ensuing eight weeks of production while living on campus and making use of the resources available in terms of crew, equipment, talent, and the full time support of a program staff member.
 The final weeks of the program will consist of editing labs, as well as in-depth and thorough critique of each project by instructors, through the various stages of the post-production process.
 Final films will be screened at a closed event for friends, family and mentors during the last week of the program.
 The final films will adhere to festival submission guidelines and participants will be encouraged to submit them as a first step toward developing their visibility as filmmakers.
 You will leave this program with a robust new set of skills, technical hands-on training with industry gear, valuable professional connections, and a finer understanding of filmmaking as a medium and process.
 You will have built a body of work including your fall thesis, as well as an array of projects for your portfolio and demo reel, accumulated over the course of your 30 weeks of study.
 You will have been mentored in the business of film and developed the knowledge and confidence to take the next steps in your career.